nitrowinproject/NitroWin/docs/build.md

 # :hammer: · Building NitroWin

-Currently, NitroWin supports Windows and Linux.
+Currently, NitroWin supports building for or on Windows and Linux.

 ## :window: · Windows build instructions